DaCoolX/sheepit-docker/README.md

 Public keys can be created in your [Sheepit account page](https://www.sheepit-renderfarm.com/account.php?mode=profile) under the Keys tab.
 A possible comment of your choice for the public key could be 'docker'.

+The name that is shown for your machine in your profile on SheepIt is dictated by the hostname that is set with `--hostname`, default being `sheepit-docker`.
+It is only visible to you, moderators and administrators.

 ### Simple run example